 The British people are many things and have many layers but within our complexity, there is one thing that binds us all, our willingness to fight for our freedoms, none were given, they were all won.

-Throughout history, the common folk have stood united in hard fought battles from the Magna Carta Libertatum, Chartism and Suffrage through to the Human Rights Act 1998.
-Never mind the countless other battles we have fought in this never ending tug of war over our liberties.
-The poll tax riots, the miner’s strike or the Stop the War protest the largest demonstration against war “in the history of Britain a million marching against Blair’s illegal wars on Iraq, along with all the other protest that have made up our collective voices against the injustices placed on the working class, we have all stood united at one time or another.
+Throughout history, the common folk have stood united in hard-fought battles from the Magna Carta Libertatum, Chartism and Suffrage through to the Human Rights Act 1998.
+Never mind the countless other battles we have fought in this never-ending tug of war over our liberties.
+Including the poll tax riots, the miner’s strike or even the Stop the War protest in 2003, the largest demonstration in the history of Britain, a million marching against Blair’s illegal wars on Iraq, along with all the other protests that have made up our collective voices against the injustices placed on the working class, we have all stood united at one time or another.